TheNyneR/Pathworks/README.md

 # Pathworks
-A tool for running and testing pathfinding algorithms.
+A tool for running and testing path finding algorithms.

 ## Idea
-I was looking around for a decent way to test some cooperative pathfinding algorithms before implementing them in a game that I'm working on.
+I was looking around for a decent way to test some cooperative path finding algorithms before implementing them in a game that I'm working on.

 Since I couldn't find any decent easy to use ones I figured it couldn't be to hard to implement this on my own.

-So this program should operate as a testbed for running some pre-written pathfinding algorithms as well as implementing your own algorithms and testing them in this graphical environment.
+So this program should operate as a test bed for running some pre-written path finding algorithms as well as implementing your own algorithms and testing them in this graphical environment.

 ## Solution